chinese listening practice

 One of the most popular resources for streaming Asian movies, dramas and game shows, Viki is the perfect place to find entertaining Chinese media for improving your listening skills.

-You can even choose from Mainland Chinese films and Taiwanese films.
-Plus, each movie and drama allows you to add or remove subtitles in multiple languages, so whether you want to follow along with the Chinese subs or none at all, you can do so.
+You can choose from Mainland Chinese films and Taiwanese films.
+Plus, each video allows you to add or remove subtitles in multiple languages, so whether you want to follow along with the Chinese subs or none at all, you can do so.

-Who doesn’t love dramas and movies?
-Watching entertaining content is a fantastic way to work on your listening skills, especially if the content in question is heavy in dialogue.
+Watching entertaining content is a fantastic way to work on your listening skills, especially if the content is heavy in dialogue.

-AsianCrush is a free streaming website for movies and shows complete with Chinese, Japanese and Korean content.
-There are quite a few genres available on this site, so you’re sure to find something that suits your taste.
+AsianCrush is a streaming website for movies and shows of Chinese, Japanese and Korean content.
+There are quite a few genres available, so you’re sure to find something that suits your taste.

-Luckily, AsianCrush usually provides subtitles in both the native language and English for their videos.
+AsianCrush usually provides subtitles in both the native language and English.
 For beginners, I suggest putting on English subtitles to help you with listening comprehension.
-For intermediate and advanced learners, Chinese subtitles would be preferable to help you associate spoken words with their written counterparts.
+For intermediate and advanced learners, Chinese subtitles would be preferable.

-Some videos don’t have subtitles, which would be useful for advanced learners who really need to hone in on their listening skills overall.
+Some videos don’t have subtitles, which would be useful for advanced learners who really need to hone in on their listening skills.

-How Can I Use These Resources to Improve My Chinese Listening Skills?
+How To Use These Resources to Improve Chinese Listening Skills

-• Use these resources daily.
-Remember, practice makes perfect!
-But it’s important to do more than just recite Chinese words daily.
-Utilizing these resources—even just one or two of them—on a daily basis with your study routine can help you attain your larger Chinese-learning goals.
+• Use them daily.
+Practice makes perfect!
+But it’s important to do more than just recite Chinese word.
+Utilizing these resources—even just one or two of them—on a daily basis can help you attain your larger Chinese-learning goals.

 • Quality over quantity.
-Fifteen resources for Chinese listening practice is a lot—I get that.
+Twenty-six resources for Chinese listening practice is a lot.
 You don’t have to use all of them!
-First, I recommend trying as many of these resources as you can, to see which ones resonate with your learning style.
-Then narrow your personal list down to two or three resources and use them daily.
+First, try as many of as you can to see which ones resonate with your learning style.
+Then narrow your list down to two or three resources for daily use.
 Once you find the right resources for you, they can have lasting value throughout your language learning journey.

 How to Nail the HSK with Chinese Listening Practice

-Those are just a couple of reasons why you have to practice Chinese listening, a vital language skill to master if you want to make your way up to fluency.
+Those are just a couple of reasons why you have to practice Chinese listening!
+It’s a vital language skill to master if you want to make your way to fluency.

-It’s also necessary if you plan on taking the HSK or the 汉语水平考试 (hàn yǔ shuǐ píng kǎo shì).
-The HSK has 6 levels that measure your reading, writing and listening skills.
+Listening comprehension is also necessary if you plan on taking the HSK, or the 汉语水平考试 (hàn yǔ shuǐ píng kǎo shì).
+The original six HSK levels measure your Mandarin reading, writing and listening skills.

-In terms of listening skills, this is what you’ll need to pass each level:
+In terms of listening skills, this is what was required for each level:

 HSK 1